KennethTrecy/web_template/README.md

 from or based from.

 ## Origin
-Some parts of the repository was based from [`initial`] branch of [Web Template].
+Some parts of the repository was based from [`blueprint`] branch of [Web Template].

-The template has been specialized for general web development.
+The template has been specialized for entity-relationship diagram development.

 -->